 SECTION 507.1.1 "CONNECTION" IS ADDED AS FOLLOWS:

 Section 507.1.1 Connection.
-When required by the fire code official, buildings without a public water supply shall be connected to the public water supply once the public water connectivity becomes available at their property frontage.
-This would not apply to properties exempt from connection in the rural area so long as provided for in the General Plan.
+When required by the fire code official, buildings without a public water supply shall be connected to the public water supply once the public water connectivity becomes available.